brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 towards New Hampshire you will be well trained.
 The LT crowd is much thinner, but I never had a case where I was alone in a shelter.

+One thing worth mentioning here is that the relatively large AT "bubble" I experienced in early August included a surprising number of weed smokers.
+I've got no problem with people "hiking their own hikes" (so long as they aren't bothering others) and I think this might actually be legal in Vermont, so I share this only so that others won't be too surprised when they encounter smokers on the trail.
+For what it's worth, it seemed to be the younger AT NOBOs partaking in this particular recreation.
+Not so much amongst the AT SOBOs, and I never saw it once I passed north of the Maine Junction where the LT and AT split.

 Pace/Itinerary
 --------------